saimanasak/docker/concepts/concepts.md

 #### 'it' flags
 - Every process that is created in the linux environment has three file descriptors: stdin, stdout, and stderr.
 - 'it flag'
-    - **--i** is an interactive flag that keeps stdin open even if it's not attached.
+    - **-i** is an interactive flag that keeps stdin open even if it's not attached (if not mentioned, we cannot give any input as we desired)
-    - **--t** is a tty flag that allocates a pesudo-TTY (which means it gives us a terminal to work on)
+    - **-t** is a tty flag that allocates a pesudo-TTY (which means it gives us a terminal to work on)

 #### Restart Policies
 - By default, containers will not start when they exit or when daemon is restarted.